rspatial/rspatial-raster-web/source/index.rst

 If you have never used *R*, or if you need a refresher, you should start with our `Introduction to R <../intr/index.html>`__

+*This is the "raster/sp" version of this resource.
+Have a look at the the `"terra" <https://rspatial.org/terra/index.html>`_ *version.* instead!

 .. topic:: 1. `Spatial data <spatial/index.html>`__